Ask AI

 Your Peppered platform also comes with a RESTful API which offers endpoints for

-The benefits of these feeds & ther API is that you, as a venue, will be in control of who has access to your data.
-Go to System > API Access Keys to generate Keys yourself to share with all parties you want to give access.
+The benefits of these feeds and the API is you, as a venue, will be in control of who has access to your data.

 Providing Access Keys to Third Parties

 Each party that wants access to your API, Events feed or Stories feed needs a secret Key.
-You can generate these keys yourself by clicking "Add" in the API Access Keys module and sharing them with these parties.
+You can generate these keys yourself:

-Fill in the name of the party that will use the key.
-Although in theory multiple parties could use the same key, it is advised to generate different keys for different parties, so you can see who has access, and you can change this for each party if needed.
+• Add the Name of the party that will use the key.
+It is advised to generate different keys for different parties, so you can see who has access, and you can change this for each party if needed.

-Optionally fill in an expiration date if you want to provide access for a limited time only.
+• Expiration: Option to add an expiration date if you want to provide access for a limited time only.
+Optional field.

 Take note!
 After filling in a Name, directly copy the key you can see in the screen.
 This will be the only time this key is shown.
 You cannot find it anywhere after you click Save.